-- 1. Be familiar with the organization of the higher cortical functions by areas. - 2.
-Be familiar with the bases behind the process approach to clinical neuropsychology as set forth by Edith Kaplan and her colleagues and be able to describe the differences between this approach and what could be called the "battery" approach of others.
+- 1. Recall the organization of the higher cortical functions by areas. - 2.
+Describe the bases behind the process approach to clinical neuropsychology as set forth by Edith Kaplan and her colleagues and be able to compare this approach and what could be called the "battery" approach of others.
 Also be able to outline the strengths and weaknesses of each approach. - 3.
-Be familiar with the current findings in clinical developmental neuropsychology, to include the anatomical development of the brain through adolescence as well as the development of the major areas of cognitive functioning through adolescence. - 4.
-Be familiar with functional neuropsychological deficits that are associated with environmental, personality, or other factors and not with brain damage. - 5.
-Demonstrate a working knowledge of the importance of ecological validity as applied to neuropsychological assessment, including both generic and individual factors. - 6.
-Recognize the influence of cultural and diversity issues on the development of neuropsychological conditions, neuropsychological assessment, and interpretation of results
+Describe the current findings in clinical developmental neuropsychology, to include the anatomical development of the brain through adolescence as well as the development of the major areas of cognitive functioning through adolescence. - 4.
+Discuss functional neuropsychological deficits that are associated with environmental, personality, or other factors, and not with brain damage. - 5.
+Explain the importance of ecological validity as applied to neuropsychological assessment, including both generic and individual factors. - 6.
+Describe the influence of cultural and diversity issues on the development of neuropsychological conditions, neuropsychological assessment, and interpretation of results.